ursaMaj0r/PowerDrive/README.md

 > New-PowerDriveSamples -InputFile {Path to deobfuscated samples file} -outputDir {path to directory to place scripts}

 ### Invoke-PowerDriveAnalysis
+Scans a directory for all PowerShell scripts and runs a PowerDrive analysis.
+Results are stored in a CSV file for bulk analysis.

 1. Open a PowerShell instance with the PowerDrive Module imported.
 2. Import the function:
 > ./Invoke-PowerDriveAnalysis.ps1